Micha7719/automatic-lua-loader/README.md

 ## How it works
-The Raspberry Pi sends a Ping to port 9026 to terminate whether the game is ready.
+1. The Raspberry Pi sends a Ping to port 9026 to terminate whether the game is ready.
-When it is ready the Raspberry Pi sends the UMTX exploit followed by the elf_loader.
+2. The Raspberry Pi sends the UMTX exploit followed by the elf_loader.
-Now the Raspberry Pi shuts down and you are all set up.
+3. Now the Raspberry Pi shuts down and you are all set up.